toxdes/python-scripts/README.md

 1. Ask for `dir_name` if not provided in args.
 2. Create a new dir named `dir_name`.
 3. If `-f` was provided then create 6 empty files in the newly created directory, namely `A.cpp, B.cpp, ..., F.cpp`, otherwise skip this step.
-4. Copy `bits/stdc++.h` from the user's machine, to the newly created directory as `bits/stdc++.h`.
-This is useful, because it used to take 7ish seconds to compile each C++ file since my laptop is slow.
-Now, we precompile this header, so that each individual C++ file uses this header compiles in 1-2ish seconds.
-Huge time saved!
+4. Copy `bits/stdc++.h` from the user's machine to the newly created directory.
+This is useful because it used to take ~7 seconds to compile each C++ file on a slow laptop.
+By precompiling this header locally, each individual C++ file now compiles in ~1-2 seconds—huge time savings!
 5. Compile the locally copied `bits/stdc++.h` header.
 6. Done!

-Nowadays, I use it a lot (especially the `prep` subcommand).

-#### Notes for cparser
+###### Notes for cparser

 `server.py` listens to POST requests to a specified port, the competitive companion browser extension posts parsed problems to this endpoint,